 - Lightweight Down Jacket – Take a look at the Macpac Icefall.

 - Lightweight Rain Jacket – Take a look at the Macpac Traverse or the Outdoor Research Helium

 Here is the daily journal of my hike on the Overland Track.
 It may give you some inspiration and ideas of what it is like to hike the Overland Track Tasmania.

 Day 1 Overland Track

 I took the steep ascent to Marions lookout and kept going till I made it to Kitchen Hut.
-While there I met Valerie and Sonia, they arrived a day earlier than me and set off in the morning to climb Cradle Mountain at a more leisurely pace.
-After greetings I stored my 20kg backpack in the hut to prevent the cunning Currawongs from raiding my food stores.
+While there I met Valerie and Sonia.
+Valerie was a keen bicycle traveler like myself and she had stayed with me in my home town of Darwin several months earlier.
+They arrived a day earlier than me and set off in the morning to climb Cradle Mountain at a more leisurely pace.
+After greetings I stored my 20kg backpack in the nearby hut to prevent the cunning Currawongs from raiding my food stores.
 They have learned that all backpacks have food and they have become skilled at opening zippers.

 The climb to Cradle mountain didn’t take too long and I was greeted with a 360 degree views.
 I will let the photos below replace the thousand words that I could use to describe the views of the highlands.
 After time of self reflection and a start to the trip that promised only good things I descended and made it to the Waterfall Valley Hut, my first camp for the night.
 Although I carried a tent I chose to stay in the hut and socialise with the others.

 After dinner several of us went searching for nocturnal wildlife and sighted a wombat and several wallabies.

 Total of 12km in 5 hours including all stops for rests / photos / lunch etc.